BESIDE ME ALWAYS – PART 1

 Littered with your unfinished start

-All the memories have me haunted
+All the memories leave me haunted

 You’re all I’ve ever wanted